 The Child Development Center will provide all the meal components appropriate for the age of each infant enrolled in the program.
 The food provided will follow the CACFP Infant Meal Chart.
 All parents will complete a form indicating if their child will be eating the formula and food provided by the CDC or if they will be providing an alternative.
 These forms are available from the program director.
 Parents are responsible for providing empty plastic bottles with nipple covers if using the CDC formula.
 Bottles for infants (under 12 months) may only contain formula or breast milk.
 Whole milk is allowed for children over 12 months.
 If parents provide formula or breast milk, prepared bottles should be provided daily.
-All bottles should be clearly labeled with the child's first and last name, date and time the formula was made or breast milk was expressed.
+All bottles should be labeled with the CDC provided labels.
+Parents are responsible for filling out labels.
 Unused portions of bottles will be discarded at the end of feedings.
 Infants will be held during feeding times; bottles will not be propped for them to drink.
 Cereal and/or medication will not be placed in baby bottles, unless otherwise indicated in the MIAT care plan due to medical reason.
 If parents choose to provide infant food it must be commercially prepared and in unopened jars or containers.
 All items should be clearly labeled with the child's first and last name and date.

 Parents, physicians and caregivers will work together to develop a feeding plan which outlines the introduction of new foods.
 Feeding plans will be updated every 6 months and will be signed by the physician, parent and caregiver.
-These forms are available from the program director.
+These forms are available from the primary caregiver.